antonio-pilan/TCC-Geosensing-Dataprocessing-USP/README.md

 ## 📜 Overview

 This project presents an undergraduate research study focused on the characterization of atmospheric and surface physical properties using satellite-inferred data.
-The research investigates estimates of **Land Surface Temperature (LST)** and **Total Precipitable Water (TPW)** in the north-central region of São Paulo state, Brazil. [cite: 8] Data was sourced from the Advanced Baseline Imager (ABI) sensor aboard the GOES-16 geostationary satellite.
+The research investigates estimates of **Land Surface Temperature (LST)** and **Total Precipitable Water (TPW)** in the north-central region of São Paulo state, Brazil.
+Data was sourced from the Advanced Baseline Imager (ABI) sensor aboard the GOES-16 geostationary satellite.

 The study addresses the following scientific questions: "How do surface temperature and atmospheric water vapor over north-central São Paulo statistically characterize themselves from satellite inferences?
 What are the limitations of this technique?"